gertrude-app/web/docs/src/pages/index.md

 by **responding to a user-initiated unlock request.**

 Move back to the computer or user being protected by the Gertrude macOS app.
-Start by _thinking of a website that your child needs access to_ that they currently don't have a key for. _Try to visit that website in a web browser_ and you'll notice once again that it is blocked: Gertrude's filter is not allowing access to that website, because there is no key instructing it to.
+Start by _thinking of a website that your child needs access to_ that you currently don't have a key for. _Try to visit that website in a web browser_ and you'll notice once again that it is blocked: Gertrude's filter is not allowing access to that website, because there is no key instructing it to.